Swan maiden: Central Europe

-In an Austrian (Tirol) tale collected by Joseph and Ignaz Zingerle, Der gläserne Berg ("The Glass Mountain"), a forester's son, while hiding in the bushes, sees three maidens bathing, and fetches their cloaks.
+In an Austrian (Tirol) tale collected by Joseph and Ignaz Zingerle, Der gläserne Berg ("The Glass Mountain"), a forester's son, while hiding in the bushes, sees three maidens bathing and fetches their cloaks.
 Later, the maidens arrive at his house and ask for their garments back.
-He returns to two of the maidens, retaining the youngest's and marrying her.
-The couple live quite happily until, one day, the husband forgets to lock the cabinet where he hid her cloak garment, and she finds it.
+He returns to two of the maidens, retaining the youngest and marrying her.
+The couple lives quite happily until, one day, the husband forgets to lock the cabinet where he hid her cloak, and she finds it.
 The maiden writes him a note saying that, if he loves her, he should seek her in "The Glass Mountain".

-In a Swiss tale from Unterengadin, Der Glasberg oder Das Glasschloss ("The Glass Mountain or the Glass Castle"), a youth and his widowed mother live in a house in the wood.
-One day, he is cutting some wood, when he sees ten flying maidens alighting near a lake and taking off their wings to bathe.
+In a Swiss tale from Unterengadin, Der Glasberg oder Das Glasschloss ("The Glass Mountain or the Glass Castle"), a youth and his widowed mother live in a house in the woods.
+One day, he is cutting some wood when he sees ten flying maidens alighting near a lake and taking off their wings to bathe.
 The youth is astonished by such a sight.
-The next day, he watches the scene and convinces himself the maidens are real, intending to take one of them, the youngest, as his wife.
+The next day, he watches the scene and convinces himself the maidens are real, intending to take the youngest as his wife.
 The third time, he digs a hole and hides in it to steal the maiden's wings as soon as she descends.
-He is successful and the maiden is presented to his mother as his wife.
+He is successful, and the maiden is presented to his mother as his wife.
 He hides the clothing in a locked compartment and gives the key to his mother, but one day she forgets to lock it.
 So the maiden regains her wings and tells the old woman that her son should find her "in the Glass Mountain".
 The youth, now inconsolable, goes on a quest to get her back.
-He visits the abode of the Moon, the Sun and the Wind and obtains their help.
+He visits the abode of the Moon, the Sun, and the Wind and obtains their help.
 He finally reaches the Glass Mountain and meets his mother-in-law, who asks him to perform three tasks, the last of which is to recognize his wife from her nine identical sisters.
 He is also successful.
 Soon after, the pair escapes from the Glass Mountain (ATU 313, "The Magic Flight") and returns home.